Academic Innovation Grant

-Fifteen (15) awards of up to $10,000 each may be made to one (1) Principal Investigator (PI) for course development activities.
-This program is only available to faculty and staff located at the College Station campus and to faculty and staff members who are Instructors of Record for 100-, 200-, 300-, and 400-level courses.
+Fifteen (15) awards of up to $10,000 may be made to one (1) Principal Investigator (PI).
+Please see program details for payout schedule.
+This program is available to faculty and staff members who are Instructors of Record for 100-, 200-, 300- and 400-level courses.

 - Develop innovative methods to communicate content in an engaging manner

 - Identify best practices related to technology-driven learning environments

 - Phone number and email